-This section describes how joystick switches and remote switches integrate with the system allowing you to perform common features such as Autos.
+This section describes how remote switches integrate with the system allowing you to perform common features such as Autos.

-Note - For Cat D5-D6 machines, see 1.2 Joystick Configuration for Cat D5-D7 machines.
+Note - For Cat machines, see 1.2 Advanced Control Joystick Configuration on Cat machines.

 A.1 Remote Switch Configuration for machines with a Trimble Valve Module